 #1 – Use Cool Compresses on Skin

 One of the easiest hives treatment options is to use cool compresses on skin that is affected by hives.
 In fact, cold compresses often offer instant relief from the itching and pain associated with hives.
-Applying cold compresses to the skin can sooth the affected skin and helps to reduce swelling.
-As the skin is cooled and soothed, this helps to reduce the histamines in the body, providing relief.
+Applying cold compresses to the skin can soothe the affected skin and helps to reduce swelling.
+As the skin is cooled and soothed, it helps to reduce the histamines in the body, providing relief.
 Cold compresses can be used every couple of hours and can be left on for 20-30 minutes, or until they lose their coolness.

 If hives affect a significant amount of the body, a cool bath may be used instead of a cold compress.
 It’s very important to avoid taking hot showers or baths, since this could dilate your blood vessels, making the hives even worse.
-Some people even choose to use ice packs on the skin, but if you do use ice packs, always use a cloth around the ice pack to avoid damaging skin.
+Some people even choose to use ice packs on their skin, but if you do use ice packs, always use a cloth around the ice pack to avoid damaging the skin.
 Ice packs or ice should never be applied directly to bare skin.

 #2 – Water and Baking Soda Paste

-Another excellent hives treatment to consider is a water and baking soda paste.
+Another excellent hives treatment to consider is water and baking soda paste.
 Baking soda will help to relieve some of the itching that you are experiencing due to the hives.
-It also helps to relieve stinging and burning, which many people experience when hives flare up.
+It also helps to relieve stinging and burning, which many people experience when hives flare-up.
 To make your own baking soda paste, mix a bit of baking soda with a little water until you have a thick paste.
-Apply the paste to the skin and allow the paste to sit on skin for 15-20 minutes.
+Apply the paste to the skin and allow the paste to sit on the skin for 15-20 minutes.
 Gently wash it away with cool water.
 You can do this as often as you need to for hives relief.

 Another way to use baking soda is in your bath.
-If you take a cool bath, you can sprinkle baking soda into the bath water.
-Then, soak your body for 20-30 minutes, allowing the baking soda to relieve itching, burning and stinging.
+If you take a cool bath, you can sprinkle baking soda into the bathwater.
+Then, soak your body for 20-30 minutes, allowing the baking soda to relieve itching, burning, and stinging.

 #3 – Cool Oatmeal Bath

 Oatmeal baths are a popular skin treatment for people who deal with skin issues that cause itching, and a cool oatmeal bath offers significant relief for people looking for a way to cure hives.
 The oats help to soothe skin, relieving a lot of the itchiness you’re dealing with.
 They should also help to reduce some of the inflammation that comes with this skin problem.
 To make your own oatmeal bath, start by placing some rolled oats in a food processor or blender.
 Then, you process until the oats turn into a very fine powder.
-Run a cool or tepid bath and add ½ cup of the oat powder into the bath water.
+Run a cool or tepid bath and add ½ cup of the oat powder into the bathwater.
 Soak your entire body in the oatmeal bath for 25-30 minutes to enjoy the best results.

 #4 – Drink Various Herbal Teas

 Many different herbal teas make great hives treatment options as well.
-You can buy tea leaves or herb leaves loose to make teas or you can purchase tea bags.
+You can buy tea leaves or herb leaves loose to make tea, or you can purchase tea bags.
 If you’re using loose leaf herbs or tea leaves, you’ll need about a teaspoon of leaves or flowers for one cup of water.
 Flower or leaf herbs should be steeped for 10 minutes, while root herbs need to be stepped for 20 minutes.
 For the best results, you’ll want to drink 2-4 cups of herbal tea each day.
 The following are some of the best types of herbal tea for treating hives:

 Many people find chamomile tea to be effective for treating hives.
-Some people find that it relaxes them, reducing problems with stress induced hives.
+Some people find that it relaxes them, reducing problems with stress-induced hives.
 People who take warfarin should not use chamomile tea.